loudoweb/fabula/README.md

 <variable id="myEnum" value="-"/>
 ```

-Finally you use it in a condition:
+Finally you use it in a condition, the engine determines itself if it's a event/choice condition or a variable condition:
 ```xml
 <event if="myBoolean,myInt>=1"/>
 ```